narrrl/ayame-rs/next_features.md

     - [x] auto delete messages (to keep the channel clean)
     - ... (ideas go here)
 - [x] bind check for other commands
-- [ ] <del> move clusterfuck of hashmaps from data into database</del> reduce in memory caching to everything that doesn't need to survive a restart
+- [x] <del> move clusterfuck of hashmaps from data into database</del> reduce in memory caching to everything that doesn't need to survive a restart
 - [x] rework music commands with binds
 - [ ] new notification message for songs
 - [ ] docker-compose
 - [ ] support resize of gifs
     - maybe even some compression/optimization stuff
     - hf julius
-- [ ] user prefix or move totally to slash commands only
+- [ ] user prefix or move to slash commands only

 # bind command